cober2019/react-ios-xe-ops/README.rst

 **Notes:**
     |    -Switches are slower to poll than routers
     |    -Some YANG models may not be compatible with your device.
 If so, data is collected via Netmiko
     |    -Views are conditionally rendered which means so some views wont display.
     |    -Sometimes CPU data for CSRs will error.
 If so, it will be represented with 'Err'
     |    -Page data will be cached for 5 minutes per device.
 This means if you switch pages or log into another device, the page will load what was polled last for that device/page.
 Beats a loading page!
     |    -Login timeout set to 30 seconds
+    |    -Collecting RIB tables can take some time.
+Be patient
 Available Views:
 -----------------